 Rev. Harold (Bunny) Austin served as our Interim Pastor in 2012.

 In May, 2012, Dr. John Gocke and his family came from Jamestown NY to join our church family and serve as our Pastor.
 Pastor John and Amy have six children: Lance, Emma, Peter, James, Sarah, and Abigail.
+In November 2021, Pastor John accepted the pastorate of Turnpike Wesleyan Church in Plattsburgh NY.

 A History of the Adirondacks, by Alfred L. Donaldson.